read-0nly/read-0nly.github.io/intro.md

 ## Hello.

 This is just a showcase of some of my personal projects.
 Use the menu on the left to explore them.
+If you're here for the rust server, link's at the bottom.

 If you'd like to explore the rest of my repos, <a href="https://github.com/read-0nly" target="_blank">click here!</a>